visualengineers/sci-knowledge-base/README.md

 Upload images into `assets > img`.

 ### Linking To Knowledge
-Do you want to reference your content on other pages or did you discover a missing link?
-You can link content with the following syntax.
+Do you want to reference your content or did you discover a missing link?
+You can link content in markdown pages with the following syntax.

 - **Reference**
 `[[title]](({{ site.baseurl }}/resources/#references)`